- Web & Digital

 Here’s everything you need to know about what a website costs to design and build in the UK.

 What does a website cost?
 It’s a question our website design agency gets asked all the time.

 In truth, the answer to it depends on several variables.
-The best way to establish what an effective, quality website costs (and looks like) is to break it down into the following sections.
+The best way to establish what an effective, quality website costs (and looks like) is to dig a little deeper.

-Different levels of website designs and their costs
+Different types of website designs and their costs

-On the other end of the spectrum, you can spend thousands of pounds on a dynamic, eye-catching visual website design, but subject your visitors to sluggish load times and a dreadful UX (user experience) in the process.
+On the other end of the spectrum, you can spend thousands of pounds on a dynamic, eye-catching website design but subject your visitors to sluggish load times and a dreadful UX (user experience) in the process.

 If you have a limited budget, this is the band for you.
 Starting with the DYI free website template designs/website builders, such as Wix or Squarespace, which are free to use and only require relatively small hosting fees which you can read about below.

 While some people might be able to knock something decent together, a vast majority find using free website template designs unreliable, time-consuming and a hindrance to ranking on search engines.

 For the best results, we can provide your business with a simple one-page website starting from £700.00 + VAT.
 Designed from scratch with bespoke coding using WordPress, you can easily change text and upload images yourself.

 The main reason to invest in a paid one-page website design instead of using a DIY website builder is that you’re buying a unique design created by an expert website design agency.
 This also includes a bespoke code which isn’t replicated across the internet and grants the ability to add pages as your business grows.